danishsshaikh/Pygame-Swastik_Simulator/README.md

 `pip install pygame`

-and then run the following code, with the .png images in the same directory.
+and then run the following code, with the .png images in the same directory or different with the path specified